Pondidum/pondidum.github.io/content/post/2011-07-11-differences-between-properties-and-auto-properties.md

 ---
-layout: post
+date: "2011-07-11T00:00:00Z"
+tags: c#
 title: Differences between Properties and Auto Properties
-tags: c#

 ---

 While writing some of the specs for [ViewWeaver][1], I noticed that one was failing: